VenimK/pixa-prompt-enhancer/README.md

         ```
     -   **Note:** You must set this variable in the same terminal session where you run the application.

+### Troubleshooting API Key Issues

+If you receive an error like `400 API key not valid`, it usually means the environment variable is not set correctly.
+Here are a few things to check:

+*   **Same Terminal:** Ensure you are running `uvicorn app.main:app --reload` in the *exact same* terminal window where you set the API key.
+*   **No Extra Quotes:** When using `set GOOGLE_API_KEY=YOUR_API_KEY_HERE` in the Windows Command Prompt, do not include quotes around your key unless the key itself contains special characters.
+*   **Copy-Paste Errors:** Double-check that you have copied the entire API key from Google AI Studio without any extra spaces or missing characters.

 ## Setup and Usage

 1.  **Run the application:**